fermyon/developer/content/cloud/quickstart.md

 To make this easy, we've already compiled a Webassembly module and created a Spin application for you to deploy.

-Let's go ahead and clone the <https://github.com/fermyon/cloud-start> repository to your computer, to get that application.
+Let's go ahead and clone the <https://github.com/fermyon/cloud-start> repository to your computer to retrieve that application.

 ```bash
 git clone https://github.com/fermyon/cloud-start && cd cloud-start
 ```

-This command clones the repository into a new directory named `cloud-start`, and then enters that directory.
+This command clones the repository into a local directory named `cloud-start`, and then enters that directory.

-{{ details "Learn more" "Normally you would start by using the command `spin new [template name] [project name]` to create a new Spin application.
-This gives you the option to choose a template, based on your preference of programming language and the trigger you want to use for your first module - e.g., `spin new rust-http my_rust_http_trigger`. \n\n The [Spin quickstart](/spin/quickstart) guides you through creating a Spin application from scratch." }}
+{{ details "Learn more" "To write your own Spin application, you would start by using the command `spin new [template name] [project name]`.
+This gives you the option to select a template based on your preference of programming language and trigger for your module - e.g., `spin new rust-http my_rust_http_trigger`. \n\n The [Spin quickstart](/spin/quickstart) guides you through creating a Spin application from scratch." }}

 ## Deploy the application